 Considerations of Buffer Zone along Syrian-Turkish Border

 Aldar Khalil, one of the PYD’s leaders, said that his party intents to further cooperate with the Assad regime.
-For protecting the Syrian-Turkish border and to prepare for a potential Turkish invasion, the party is willing to let military forces of the regime pass through areas currently under PYD-control (ARK News, February 21, 2019).
+In order to protect the Syrian-Turkish border and to prepare for a potential Turkish invasion, the party is willing to let military forces of the regime pass through areas currently under PYD-control (ARK News, February 21, 2019).

 On February 22, 2019, the White House announced that President Trump had agreed with President Erdoğan to work on the establishment of a “safe zone” along the Turkish-Syrian border (SMART News).
-The White House’ spokesperson revealed further that a “small peacekeeping group” of around two hundred soldiers will remain in northern Syria after the withdrawal of US-forces.
-Yet, it is unclear for how long this small unit will remain in the area and where in the country they will be stationed (Reuters/ ARK News).
-The Russian Foreign Minister, Sergei Lawrow, confirmed that Russia also considers a buffer zone along the Syrian-Turkish border, taking into account the position of Damascus and the interests of Ankara (ARK News, February 24, 2019).
+The White House’ spokesperson revealed further that a “small peacekeeping group” of around 200 soldiers will remain in northern Syria after the withdrawal of US-forces.
+Yet, it is unclear for how long this small unit will remain in the area and where in the country they will be stationed (Reuters, ARK News).
+The Russian Foreign Minister, Sergei Lawrow, confirmed that Russia will also consider a buffer zone along the Syrian-Turkish border, taking into account the position of Damascus and the interests of Ankara (ARK News, February 24, 2019).

 Car Explosion in ʿAfrin

 On February 21, 2019, a car bomb exploded in the city of ʿAfrin, near the Hospital Dirsem.
 The explosion killed a girl and a young man and injured another twenty-two people.
 (ARK News, Rudaw, SMART News).
 So far, no group has claimed responsibility for the act.
 On February 22, 2019, an unknown armed group kidnapped a woman from her house in the village of Qatma in the district Shara and took her to an unknown destination (ARK News).